joshuAnalytics/ais-pipelines/README.md

 - do not write multi-line print code (maximum one line, keep consise)
 - everything in this project will run in databricks, packaged as a .whl file, on serverless compute

+## About AIS Data

+This project works with Automatic Identification System (AIS) data from NOAA's Office for Coastal Management.
+AIS is a maritime vessel tracking system that broadcasts ship positions, speed, course, and other vessel information.
+NOAA's Office for Coastal Management serves to increase the resilience of the nation's coastal zone by helping communities and businesses take the actions needed to keep coastal residents safe, the economy sound, and natural resources functioning.
+The AIS data provided by NOAA supports critical coastal management decisions, marine transportation planning, environmental protection, and maritime safety analysis.

 ## download ais

 download_ais.py downloads source files from https://coast.noaa.gov/htdata/CMSP/AISDataHandler/{year}/index.html